paul-kuttiya/Launch-school/310/week_1/Rspec_guide_testing_model.md

 ~> describe something
 ~> spicified what it should do
 ~> include the test

+* test model methods which are our codes
+~> no need user sign in

+* test rails model association by shoulda gems

 * Tests consist of 3 steps:
 ~> setup the data, state